ells101/codingnotes/javaNuggets.md

 - `@Value` annotation used to inject values from external config files, sys properties, or environment variables into your application.
 Values usually stored in an `application.properties` file.
 - `@Autowired` annotation used to inject dependencies into corresponding fields of the class. e.g. in SpringBoot example `CollegeStudent` and `StudentGrades`.
 You don't have to manually create instances of these objects, Spring Boot automatically creates and injects them at runtime.
+- `ReflectionTestUtils`, allows you to get/set non-public fields directly.
+Why not just make it public?
-- 'ReflectionTestUtils', useful to be able to test methods/modules which are private and can't be made public. (e.g. Y)
+  - To be able to test methods/modules which are private and can't be made public. (e.g. You are working at a company and want to create a test but you don't want to change the existing code's access modifier).
+- Reflection can be very useful when testing legacy code or dealing with third-party libraries that rely on reflection.